Gravitomagnetism and the significance of the curvature scalar invariants: Dynamical implications of the invariants. Gravitomagnetism.

 We thus conclude that if an asymptotically flat spacetime admits a shear-free observer congruence which is inertial at infinity, the frame adapted to it has axes fixed with respect to the distant stars, and the gravitomagnetic field $\vec{H}$ measured therein has a meaning\footnote{This is not the only gravitomagnetic field that has a meaning in terms of frame-dragging.
-For instance, the gravitomagnetic field $\vec{H}_{{\rm LNR}}$ measured in the so-called ``locally non-rotating frames'' considered in \cite{PaperAnalogies,SemerakInertial,SemerakForcesGyro}, associated to a shearing congruence (the zero angular momentum observers), and where $\Omega_{\hat{i}\hat{j}}\ne\omega_{\hat{i}\hat{j}}$ (the triads $\mathbf{e}_{\hat{i}}$ are tied to the background symmetries), signals frame-dragging and vanishes in a static spacetime; however, this frame is not tied to the distant stars, thus it does not correspond to the gravitomagnetic field under experimental scrutiny.} in terms of precession of gyroscopes and deflection of test particles with respect to the distant stars (this is the case of any post-Newtonian frame to 1PN order, as $\sigma_{ij}=0$ for the rest observers in the 1PN metric \eqref{eq:PNmetric}).
+For instance, the gravitomagnetic field $\vec{H}_{{\rm LNR}}$ measured in the so-called ``locally non-rotating frames'' considered in \cite{PaperAnalogies,SemerakInertial,SemerakForcesGyro}, associated to a shearing congruence (the zero angular momentum observers), and where $\Omega_{\hat{\imath}\hat{\jmath}}\ne\omega_{\hat{\imath}\hat{\jmath}}$ (the triads $\mathbf{e}_{\hat{\imath}}$ are tied to the background symmetries), signals frame-dragging and vanishes in a static spacetime; however, this frame is not tied to the distant stars, thus it does not correspond to the gravitomagnetic field under experimental scrutiny.} in terms of precession of gyroscopes and deflection of test particles with respect to the distant stars {[}this is the case of any post-Newtonian frame to 1PN order, as $\sigma_{ij}=0$ for the rest observers in the 1PN metric \eqref{eq:PNmetric}{]}.
 Now, the connection with the curvature invariants and with $\mathbb{H}_{\alpha\beta}$ is the following.
 Since $\vec{H}$ is twice the vorticity of the observers, cf. Eq. (\ref{eq:GEMfields}), the vanishing of $\vec{H}$ requires the congruence to be vorticity-free (also known as a \emph{``normal''} congruence).
-It is known, in the framework of the exact theory~(see \cite{FerrandoSaez2002}, Proposition 2; or \cite{Trumper}, Theorem 3), that relative to shear- and vorticity-free observer congruences the magnetic part of the Weyl tensor vanishes, $\mathcal{H}_{\alpha\beta}=0$.
-As we have seen in Sec. \ref{sec:Gravitational-scalar-invariants}, necessary conditions are
+If the spacetime is conformally flat (i.e., $C_{\a\b\g\d}=0$ everywhere) then there are as many shear-free normal congruences as in flat spacetime, as follows from Eq.~(6.15) in \cite{StephaniExact}.
+Assume now the generic case that $C_{\a\b\g\d}\ne0$.
+From Eq.
+(110) of \cite{PaperAnalogies}, we have, in the